diantyapitaloka/Customer-Segmentation-Banking/README.md

 Over the past 36 months, 93.91% of the activity resulted in sales — a strong indicator of market demand and effective conversion.

 Only 6.09% showed no sales, suggesting minimal friction in the sales funnel.
+Here is the objectives below:

 <img width="255" height="191" alt="image" src="https://github.com/user-attachments/assets/6bb33c8e-6248-4f6d-aab6-d18cc3eec2b1" />